Research Interests

 -

-Harmonizing genomic sequencing variabilities across wide biological conditions.
+Harmonizing genomic sequencing variabilities across samples and conditions.
 One barrier to efficiently integrate genomic sequencing datasets is the data heterogeneities within one data modality and across multi-modalities.
 The heterogeneities raise from diverse biological and technical parameters in different studies.
 For example, ChIP-seq datasets are tolerant to high measuring variabilities due to PCR induced GC content biases and other intrisic bias factors.
 We develop statistical models to deconvolute such data heterogeneity and improve the interpretation of epigenomic sequencing signals.
+WES and targeted DNA-seq hold varied coverage and sequencing quality across genomic regions and samples.
+We developed statistical models to improve the identification of clonal hematopoiesis variants by taking consideration of data characteristics across large cohort.

 Cancer Biomarkers

 Cancers are one of the main biological settings where we apply our computational methodologies .
 Our recent work focuses on understanding oncogenesis mechanisms based on close collaboration with investigators from diverse background.
-We study oncogenesis mechanisms triggered by oncogenic viruses (e.g. Epstein–Barr virus and human papillomavirus etc.) and clonal hematopoiesis.
+We study oncogenesis and therapeutics associated to oncogenic viruses (e.g. Epstein–Barr virus and human papillomavirus etc.) and clonal hematopoiesis.

 Project Highlights: